betheden/hebrew-grammar/content/participle_active.rst

 Functions as an :ref:`adjective<adjective>`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When functioning as an adjective, a participle immediately follows the noun it describes, and matches that noun in gender, number, and :ref:`definiteness<definiteness>`.
+An adjectival participle immediately follows the noun it describes, and matches that noun in gender, number, and :ref:`definiteness<definiteness>`.
-The participle can either function as an :ref:`attributive<adjective-attributive>` adjective by itself or introduce an entire clause that functions as an adjective.
+An adjectival participle can either function as an :ref:`attributive<adjective-attributive>` adjective by itself or introduce an entire clause that functions as an adjective (either attributive or :ref:`predicative<adjective-predicative>`).

 .. csv-table:: Example: DEU 4:24 –– a participle functioning by itself as an adjective